Mhuzaifa381/my-first-repo/README.md

 # my-first-repo
-Practise account for learning Git
+Practise account for learning Git.This is a commit change